delphidabbler/codesnip-faq/SourceCode.md

 When Delphi XE2 was released I attempted to compile CodeSnip with it but XE2 would not compile it.
 The reason was that XE2 ran out of memory!
 A complete restructure of the program into separately compiled libraries would have been required to get the program to compile.
 That wasn't (and still isn't) something I'm prepared to do.

-I eventually updated to Delphi XE4 and that had the aame problem.
+I eventually updated to Delphi XE4 and that had the same problem.

 After XE4 I didn't update Delphi for a long time.
 Not until 2021, in fact, when I acquired Delphi 10.4 Sydney followed by Delphi 11 Alexandria.